awsdocs/amazon-ses-developer-guide/doc-source/monitor-sending-activity-api.md

 + [Code example for the AWS SDK for Ruby](#code-example-getsendstatistics-ruby)

 **Note**
 These code examples assume that you have created an AWS shared credentials file that contains your AWS Access Key ID, your AWS Secret Access Key, and your preferred AWS Region\.
-For more information, see [Create a Shared Credentials File](create-shared-credentials-file.md)\.
+For more information, see [Create a shared credentials file](create-shared-credentials-file.md)\.

 ### Calling `GetSendStatistics` Using the AWS SDK for Go<a name="code-example-getsendstatistics-golang"></a>